beatricebance/ETL-Python-Script-for-HLPWEB-and-Qliksense/README.md

 pip install ipykernel -U --force-reinstall pip freeze > requirements.txt "to add extensions to requirements files when you have install more"

-Create an environnement path on your computer so you don't have to change the path (PS :better use environnement variable path on your computer )
+Create an environnement path on your computer so you don't have to change the path (PS :better use environnement variable path)
-DATA_PATH =  (Write the correct path from your computer) source_folder =  (Write the correct path from your computer) PASSWORD_ALSTOM = Your PASSWORD_ALSTOM
+DATA_PATH =  Write the correct path
+source_folder =  Write the correct path
+PASSWORD_ALSTOM = Your PASSWORD_ALSTOM
-USERNAME = Your alstom username destination_folder_QUALITY_PORTAL = Write the correct path from your computer)
+USERNAME = Your alstom username destination_folder_QUALITY_PORTAL = Write the correct path BLOB_CONTAINER_PATH = Write the correct path FILE_IDENTIFIER = Write the correct path
+NEW_FILE_NAME = Write the correct path